Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Speed and processing times

-The speed at which funds become available directly impacts a landlord's cash flow.
 ACH transfers typically take 1 to 3 business days to process, though some options may extend up to 5 days.
-Newer technologies are also introducing same-day ACH options.
+The processing time drops lower if you opt for Same-day ACH services.

-Direct deposits, functioning as ACH credits, follow a similar processing timeline of 1 to 3 business days.
-This speed is generally acceptable for regular monthly rent payments.
+Direct deposits also take 1 to 3 business days to settle.
+This speed is generally suitable for regular monthly rent payments.

 Free All-in-One Property Management Software